itoupeter/crawler/README.md

 # crawler
 Developed for School of International Education, South China University of Technology

-This is a module of a news colletor system project.
+This is a module of a news collector system project.
 The other modules are GUI and a Apache Solr based indexing module.
 Modules work on different server machine and transfer data using HTTP request containing json string content.

 A simple crawler used to collect pages from user specified news websites.<br>
 -Used Apache's HttpClient to download and parse html files<br>